-Once all users have rated the instances, you as an owner can export the data by clicking on the upward arrow in the IRR field near the top in the black bar.
+Once all users have rated the instances (or even before), you as an owner can export the data by clicking on the upward export arrow in the IRR field near the top in the black bar.
 You will now be able to select the users whose data (IRR choices) you would like to include in your calculations as shown in the image below.

-You can now select the export format you would like to use by clicking on the dropdown menu called "Export Format."
+You can now select the export format you would like to use by clicking on the drop-down menu called "Export Format."
 The choices are shown in the image on the next page.

-You can choose: Raw Data, Fleiss Kappa, Cohen's Kappa (unweighted), Cohen's Kappa (Weighted Linear), Cohen's Kappa (Weighted Quadratic), and Intraclass Correlation.
+You can choose: Raw Data (IRR), Fleiss Kappa, Cohen's Kappa (unweighted), Cohen's Kappa (Weighted Linear), Cohen's Kappa (Weighted Quadratic), and Intraclass Correlation.
+Raw data (IRR) will only display who categorized what where and allow you to perform other calculations elsewhere.

-These differ in important respects and you should research elsewhere which is best used in your case.
+These differ in important respects such as tendency toward linearity, number or raters accommodated, and logarithmic-type data.
+Please research elsewhere which is best used in your case.
+That said, an outline is provided in the next paragraphs.